filipecalegario/awesome-generative-ai/README.md

 ### Autonomous LLM Agents

+* [[2309.02427] Cognitive Architectures for Language Agents](https://arxiv.org/abs/2309.02427): "we draw on the rich history of cognitive science and symbolic artificial intelligence to propose Cognitive Architectures for Language Agents (CoALA)"
 * [[2309.07864] The Rise and Potential of Large Language Model Based Agents: A Survey](https://arxiv.org/abs/2309.07864)
 * [[2310.01444] Adapting LLM Agents Through Communication](https://arxiv.org/abs/2310.01444)
 * [[2309.17288] AutoAgents: A Framework for Automatic Agent Generation](https://arxiv.org/abs/2309.17288)